 Planning and Designing a Regenerative Garden

-To effectively plan a regenerative garden, begin with identifying the space available.
-Consider the sun, shade, and wind patterns.
-This helps determine the best spots for different plants.
+To effectively plan a regenerative garden, start by identifying the available space.
+Consider the sun, shade, and wind patterns, which help determine the best spots for different plants.

 Create zones for planting, incorporating native species that thrive in your area.
 Group plants with similar needs.
-Incorporate elements like compost bins and rainwater collection systems to enhance sustainability.
+To enhance sustainability, incorporate elements like compost bins and rainwater collection systems.

 Designing with diversity is key.
 Mix flowers, vegetables, and herbs.
 This not only attracts beneficial insects but also encourages a balanced ecosystem.
 Paths should be accessible to facilitate maintenance without harming the garden.